TimD1/SudokuSolver/README.md

 | 9 5 3 | 4 6 7 | 2 1 8 |
 | 8 1 7 | 2 5 3 | 6 9 4 |
 +-------+-------+-------+

+Execution Time: 0.0277784 seconds
+Guesses Made: 11
 ```

+This example is one of the most challenging solveable boards available, since it begins with only seventeen hints.
+This is the least number of hints a sudoku board may contain and still have a unique solution.